 - Off campus accommodation

 Students accessing the building outside of standard office hours (8.30am to 4.30pm) Monday to Friday will need a current Student ID card to get into the building.
 If you experience problems with accessing the building after hours contact Gympie.

 USC Gympie has an 20-seat computer laboratory (room GY.G.19).
-Students can access this room between the hours of 7am and 10pm (Mon-Fri), except when classes are running, you can check on Find a PC for availability.
+Students can access this room during the student access hours listed above except when classes are running, you can check on Find a PC for availability.
 NB: Students and staff will need to swipe their ID cards to access the computer lab GY.G.19.

 Students also have access to three computers and a virtual IT helpdesk in the learning commons area opposite the student kitchen as well as an additional eight computers on level 1.